-In general, a surety bond guarantees that the Principle understands the requirements and regulations outlined in a license or contract.
+In general, a surety bond guarantees that the Principal understands the requirements and regulations outlined in a license or contract.
 A surety bond’s specific guarantee depends on the bond type and the actual language of the bond.

 Surety bonds are a means to protect governments, companies, and consumers from nonperformance or violations by the Principal.
-A surety bond may also guarantee that the Principle is operating within the laws and regulations.
+A surety bond may also guarantee that the Principal is operating within the laws and regulations.
 When considering a surety bond, keep in mind that alternatives can be costly.
 Escrowing your own assets can lead to decreased operating capital and weakened a balance sheet.
 Excessive costs can be avoided because surety bonds are available at a reasonable premium.